angelao25/angelao25/README.md

 - 🔭 I’m currently working on the Offensive Pentesting Learning Path from **TryHackMe**

-- 🌱 I’m currently learning **Ruby on Rails, Cyber-Security from TryHackMe**
+- 🌱 I’m currently learning **Ruby on Rails and Cyber-Security from TryHackMe**

 - 📫 How to reach me **anngelao25@gmail.com**